Committed to improving the health and well-being of all people across every state.

 State CHW Definition

-Arizona uses the APHA definition of CHWs, with the following addition: “[CHWs] are essential components to the current and future infrastructure of healthcare.
-CHW is an umbrella term used to encompass many different job descriptions including Community Health Representatives, Patient Navigator, Promotores de Salud, Community Health Advisors and Cultural Health Navigators, to name a few.”
+Arizona uses the definition of CHWs from the American Public Health Association, with the following addition: “[CHWs] are essential components to the current and future infrastructure of healthcare.
+CHW is an umbrella term used to encompass many different job descriptions, including Community Health Representatives, Patient Navigator, Promotores de Salud, Community Health Advisors, and Cultural Health Navigators, to name a few.”

 Certification and Training

-The Arizona Department of Health Services (ADHS) finalized the rules for voluntary certification and launched the online application in November 2022.
-The final rules outline the scope of work and core competencies of CHWs in Arizona, including minimum education, training, and experience requirements.
+The Arizona Department of Health Services (ADHS) finalized the rules for voluntary certification in November 2022.
+The final rules outline the scope of work and core competencies of CHWs in Arizona.
+To be reimbursed for CHW services under Medicaid, CHWs must obtain their voluntary certification through ADHS and be employed by an eligible Arizona Health Care Cost Containment System-registered provider, under whom services will be provided and billed.

-Arizona Community Health Workers Association (AzCHOW), ADHS, and University of Arizona Prevention Research Center (AzPRC) partner to implement the CHW Training Program Approval process.
-This process ensures that CHW training is based in the core competencies and equips CHWs with the skills and knowledge needed.
+The Arizona Community Health Workers Association, ADHS, and University of Arizona Prevention Research Center partner to implement the CHW Training Program Approval process.
 Organizations looking to offer training for CHWs that meet the requirements for certification submit a training plan that is reviewed by a committee featuring CHWs and key partners.

 Medicaid Reimbursement

-Arizona’s state Medicaid program, the Arizona Health Care Cost Containment System (AHCCCS), reimburses for CHW services under its State Plan.
+Arizona’s state Medicaid program, the Arizona Health Care Cost Containment System (AHCCCS), reimburses for CHW services under its state plan.
 AHCCCS’s State Plan Amendment was approved in February 2023, with an effective date of April 1, 2023.
-Medicaid covered CHW/Community Health Representative (CHR) services include patient education and preventive services to individuals with chronic conditions, who are at risk-of chronic conditions, or who otherwise have a documented health barrier.
-To be reimbursed for CHW services under Medicaid, CHWs/CHRs must be registered as AHCCCS providers.
-CHW services may be billed with CPT codes 98960, 98961, or 98962.

 Other Funding or Financing Mechanisms

-The Arizona Advisory Council on Indian Health Care Community Health Workers for COVID Response and Resilient Communities receives funding from the CDC Community Health Workers for COVID Response and Resilient Communities (CCR) initiative.
-A partnership between AHCCCS and the Arizona Advisory Council on Indian Health Care, the program seeks to build the CHR workforce.
+The Arizona Advisory Council on Indian Health Care receives Community Health Workers for COVID Response and Resilient Communities funding from the Centers for Disease Control and Prevention to train CHRs and bolster community resilience in response to the COVID-19 pandemic.

 Key Partnerships

-• AzPRC is working with the Arizona Department of Health Services (ADHS), AzCHOW, and other partners to monitor the impact of certification and other efforts to support the workforce.
+• The University of Arizona Prevention Research Center is working with the Arizona Department of Health Services, AzCHOW, and other partners to evaluate the impact of certification and other efforts to support the workforce.

-• Other partners include Promotores HOPE Network, Rural Arizona CHW Workforce Development Network, Health Disparities CHW Community of Practice, Pima County CHW Coalition/Community of Practice, Yuma County CHW Coalition, and Cochise County CHW Coalition, among others.
+• Other partners include Promotores HOPE Network, Rural Arizona CHW Workforce Development Network, Northern Arizona CHW Workforce Network, Health Disparities CHW Community of Practice, Pima County CHW Coalition/Community of Practice, Yuma County CHW Coalition, and Cochise County CHW Coalition.

 State CHW Legislation